 People who say they sleep like a baby usually don’t have oneLeo Burke

 Like 99% of new moms, I was sleep-deprived.
-I became sick and tired of having to rock my 9-month-old son in my arms for an hour before he dozed off.
+I became sick and tired of having to rock my 6-month-old son in my arms for an hour before he dozed off.
 Baby Chunbao didn’t have any routines whatsoever.
 He slept whenever and however long he wanted.
-At about 9-month postpartum, I was exhausted and eager to get sleep training underway.
+At about 6-month postpartum, I was exhausted and eager to get sleep training underway.

 I researched and learned helpful tips from therapists and friends.
-After deciding on a sleep training program and carry through with lots of patience, we were able to sleep train our 9-months-old son in 5 days!
+After deciding on a sleep training program and carry through with lots of patience, we were able to sleep train our 6-months-old baby in 5 days!
 We have found key success factors that worked for us so I’m here to share that experience with you.

 What is sleep training?